The Dinah Project

 Canada

-A veteran diplomat with 25 years of experience, Deborah Lyons has served as Canada’s ambassador to Israel and Afghanistan and deputy ambassador to the United States, and also held senior positions in several governmental offices.
+Deborah Lyons, a veteran diplomat with 25 years of experience, served as Canada’s Ambassador to Israel and Afghanistan and as Deputy Ambassador to the US, also holding senior positions in several governmental offices.

-Ms. Lyons served UN Secretary-General’s Special Representative for Afghanistan and Head of the UN Assistance Mission in Afghanistan, where, among her other duties, she oversaw UN operations after the Taliban takeover in August 2021.
+Ms. Lyons served as UN Secretary-General’s Special Representative for Afghanistan and Head of the UN Assistance Mission in Afghanistan where, among her other duties, she oversaw UN operations after the Taliban takeover in August 2021.
 For her work in Afghanistan, Ms. Lyons was awarded the Mark Palmer Prize by the Community of Democracies.
-Ms. Lyons holds a Bachelor of Arts in Biology from the University of New Brunswick and completed studies at the National Defence College.
+Ms. Lyons holds a B.A. in Biology from the University of New Brunswick and completed studies at the National Defence College.

 Raheel Raza